Federal Aviation Administration (FAA), DOT.

 - Any other documentation to support the FAA designation of the candidate airport.

-2. The FAA will evaluate the extent to which development needs funded through MAP will make the airport a viable civil airport that will enhance system capacity or reduce delays.
+(2) The FAA will evaluate the extent to which development needs funded through the MAP will make the airport a viable civilian airport that will enhance system capacity or reduce delays.

 Application Procedures and Required Documentation

 Airport sponsors applying for designation or redesignation must complete and submit an SF-424, Application for Federal Assistance, and provide supporting documentation to the appropriate FAA Airports regional or district office serving that airport.
 Sponsors may obtain this fillable form at http://www.faa.gov/airports/aip/.